hed-standard/hed-specification/docs/03_Schema.md

 :class: tip
 1. The first letter of a term should be capitalized with the remainder lower case.
 2. Terms containing multiple words cannot contain blanks and should be hyphenated.
+3. Blanks around comma and parentheses delimiters are not part of a tag.
-3. Descriptions should be concise sentences, possibly with clarifying examples.
+4. Descriptions should be concise sentences, possibly with clarifying examples.
-3. Descriptions cannot contain square brackets, curly braces, quotes, or punctuation not specifically allowed by `textClass`.
+5. Descriptions cannot contain square brackets, curly braces, quotes, or punctuation not specifically allowed by `textClass`.
-4. Values substituted for `#` may have special characters determined by the value class.
+6. Values substituted for `#` may have special characters determined by the value class.
 For example, the colon (:) is specifically allowed for the `dateTimeClass` value class.
-5. Units are separated from their value by at least one blank whether prefix or suffix.
+7. Units are separated from their value by at least one blank whether prefix or suffix.
-6. Library namespace names are local and consist of a short word followed by a single colon.
+8. Library namespace names are local and consist of a short alphabetic word followed by a single colon.
 ````

+### 3.3.2 Placeholder values

+Blanks are allowed as are periods, dollar($), percent(%), caret(^), plus(+), minus(-), underbar(_),
+and semicolon(;).
+Values must conform to the underlying unit classes of the placeholder specification.

+Certain unit classes allow other special characters in their value specification.
+These special characters are specified in the schema with the `allowedCharacter` attribute.
+An example of this is the colon in the `dateTimeClass` unit class.

 ## 3.4.
 Vocabulary organization